Demon core: Manufacturing and early history

-On August 10, Major General Leslie R. Groves, Jr., wrote to General of the Army George C. Marshall, the Chief of Staff of the United States Army, to inform him that:
+On August 10, Major General Leslie R. Groves Jr., wrote to General of the Army George C. Marshall, the Chief of Staff of the United States Army, to inform him that:

-Marshall added an annotation, "It is not to be released on Japan without express authority from the President", as President Harry S. Truman was waiting to see the effects of the first two attacks.
+Marshall added an annotation, "It is not to be released on Japan without express authority from the President", on President Harry S. Truman's orders.
 On August 13, the third bomb was scheduled.
 It was anticipated that it would be ready by August 16 to be dropped on August 19.
 This was pre-empted by Japan's surrender on August 15, 1945, while preparations were still being made for it to be couriered to Kirtland Field.
 The third core remained at Los Alamos.

 First incident

-The core, assembled, was designed to be at "−5 cents".
-In this state there is only a small safety margin against extraneous factors that might increase reactivity, causing the core to become supercritical, and then prompt critical, a brief state of rapid energy increase.
-These factors are not common in the environment; they are circumstances like the compression of the solid metallic core (which would eventually be the method used to explode the bomb), the addition of more nuclear material, or provision of an external reflector which would reflect outbound neutrons back into the core.
+The core, once assembled, was designed to be at "−5 cents".
+In this state, there is only a small safety margin against extraneous factors that might increase reactivity, causing the core to become supercritical, and then prompt critical, a brief state of rapid energy increase.
+These factors are not common in the environment; they are only likely to occur under conditions such as the compression of the solid metallic core (which would eventually be the method used to explode the bomb), the addition of more nuclear material, or provision of an external reflector which would reflect outbound neutrons back into the core.
 The experiments conducted at Los Alamos leading to the two fatal accidents were designed to guarantee that the core was indeed close to the critical point by arranging such reflectors and seeing how much neutron reflection was required to approach supercriticality.

-On August 21, 1945, the plutonium core produced a burst of neutron radiation that led to physicist Harry Daghlian's death.
+On August 21, 1945, the plutonium core produced a burst of neutron radiation that resulted in physicist Harry Daghlian's death.
 Daghlian made a mistake while performing neutron reflector experiments on the core.
 He was working alone; a security guard, Private Robert J. Hemmerly, was seated at a desk 10 to 12 ft away.
-The core was placed within a stack of neutron-reflective tungsten carbide bricks and the addition of each brick moved the assembly closer to criticality.
+The core was placed within a stack of neutron-reflective tungsten carbide bricks, and the addition of each brick made the assembly closer to criticality.
 While attempting to stack another brick around the assembly, Daghlian accidentally dropped it onto the core and thereby caused the core to go well into supercriticality, a self-sustaining critical chain reaction.
-He quickly moved the brick off the assembly, but received a fatal dose of radiation.
+He quickly moved the brick off the assembly, but he received a fatal dose of radiation.
 He died 25 days later from acute radiation poisoning.